August 9, 2022

 Upstream

-AlmaLinux and Rocky Linux both utilize source code directly from Red Hat as the immediate upstream.
+AlmaLinux and Rocky Linux both utilize source code from Red Hat as their upstream, but each goes about it a little differently.

 Build Systems